 Mitigation will be required to ensure potential noise impacts identified in the analysis are reduced to a less than significant level and meet City of Escondido property line noise limits.
-The Noise Impact Analysis concludes the exterior HVAC equipment has to be specifically located for each building and the carwash dryer system has to be set back within the carwash tunnel approximately six feet from the exit allowing the tunnel structure to function as a sound attenuation barrier.
+The Noise Impact Analysis concludes the exterior HVAC equipment has to be located on a specific side of each building and the carwash dryer system has to be set back within the carwash tunnel approximately six feet from the exit allowing the tunnel structure to function as a sound attenuation barrier.
 Once these mitigation measures have been constructed as part of the project, the calculated noise levels would be consistent with Noise Ordinance limits for residential zones.